 Use Familiar Settings

-If your team works in a kitchen, a clinic, a salon, a warehouse, or an office, create scenarios that reflect their specific environment.
-People learn faster when the story feels like their own.
+If your team works in a kitchen, clinic, salon, construction site, warehouse, or office, create scenarios based on that environment.
+People learn and remember faster when the story feels like their experience rather than a generic office setting.

 Keep Language Plain